How To Change Your YouTube TV Location (And Bypass Content Restrictions)

 5. On your mobile phone, go to tv.youtube.com/verify.

-6. If you want to spoof a different location then your current one, make sure you download a VPN mobile app to change your location.
-A GPS spoofing app may be needed as well.
+6. If you want to spoof a different location than your current one, make sure you download a VPN mobile app to change your location.
+A GPS spoofing app may also be necessary.

 7. Allow the website to use your phone’s location.
 That will update your current playback area.